hakkisabah/realestate-explorer-with-vue/README.md

 # realestate-with-vue3
-This project is under development
+### This project is under development

+# WHY ?
+Its project a task for me and i'm planned after the pre interview. and detailed to me by https://ahmetonursolmaz.com.tr/iletisim/ for https://iceberg-digital.co.uk

+#### Expected follow this task for commits and updates, by related senders.